 3. A. 4.
-Number of part-time students who passed all BPTC assessments at first attempt: students from all domiciles - 2012-2013 aggregated
+Number of part-time students who passed all BPTC assessments at first attempt: students from all domiciles - 2013-2014 aggregated

-- 1. A student who fails an assessment is usually permitted one further opportunity to re-take the failed assessment (shown as "Pass at 2nd attempt" in the chart).
+- 1. Up until 2016/17, a student who fails an assessment was usually permitted one further opportunity to re-take the failed assessment (shown as "Pass at 2nd attempt" in the chart).
+From 2016/17 this was changed to two further opportunities.
 Information on failure and re-assessment is contained in the BPTC Handbook. - 2.
 If a student takes more than one attempt to pass all BPTC assessments they will not be able to achieve an "Outstanding" grade. - 3.
-Due to a small cohort, data for UNN has not been included in this chart.
+Due to a small cohort (<20), data for MMU, UNN, and UOL B'ham have not been included in the above.

 3. A. 5.
-Comparison in BPTC outcomes by provider between full-time and part-time students: students from all domiciles - 2012-2013 aggregated for part-time students, and 2013-2014 aggregated for full-time students (comparison at time of graduation based upon course length)
+Comparison in BPTC outcomes by provider between full-time and part-time students: students from all domiciles - 2013-2014 aggregated for part-time students, and 2014-2015 aggregated for full-time students (comparison at time of graduation based upon course length)

-- 1. The data above is intended to compare cohorts based upon predicted time of graduation from the BPTC based upon a part-time course length of two years, and full-time course length of one year. - 2.
-Due to a small cohort, data for UNN has not been included above.
+- 1. The data above are intended to compare cohorts based upon predicted time of graduation from the BPTC based upon a part-time course length of two years, and full-time course length of one year. - 2.
+Due to a small cohort (<20), data for MMU, UNN, and UOL B'ham have not been included in the above.

 3. A. 6.
-Comparison in BPTC outcomes by provider between full-time and part-time students: UK/EU domiciled - 2012-2013 aggregated for part-time students, and 2013-2014 aggregated for full-time students (comparison at time of graduation based upon course length)
+Comparison in BPTC outcomes by provider between full-time and part-time students: UK/EU domiciled - 2013-2014 aggregated for part-time students, and 2014-2015 aggregated for full-time students (comparison at time of graduation based upon course length)

 - 1. The data above is intended to compare cohorts based upon predicted time of graduation from the BPTC based upon a part-time course length of two years, and full-time course length of one year. - 2.
-Due to a small cohort, data for UNN has not been included above.
+Due to a small cohort (<20), data for MMU, UNN, and UOL B'ham have not been included in the above.